gpichot/playground-nodejs/projects/tic-tac-toe/README.markdown

 export default io;
 ```

-3. Add the following code to `src/index.js`:
+3. Add and adapt the following code to `src/index.js`:

 ```javascript
 import io from "./websocket";